Part 1

 Fishbourne Roman Palace

 In its day, the completed palace would have comprised four large wings with colonnaded fronts.
 The north and east wings consisted of suites of private rooms built around courtyards, with a monumental entrance in the middle of the east wing.
-In the north-east corner there was an assembly hall.
+In the northeast corner, there was an assembly hall.
 The west wing contained state rooms, a large ceremonial reception room, and a gallery.
 The south wing contained the owner’s private apartments.
-The palace included as many as 50 mosaic floors, under-floor central heating and a bathhouse.
-In size, Fishbourne Palace would have been approximately equivalent to some of the great Roman palaces of Italy, and was by far the largest known Roman residence north of the European Alps, at about 500 feet (150m)square.
-A team of volunteers and professional archaeologists are involved in an ongoing archaeological excavation on the site of nearby, possibly military, buildings.
+The palace included as many as 50 mosaic floors, underfloor central heating, and a bathhouse.
+In size, Fishbourne Palace would have been approximately equivalent to some of the great Roman palaces of Italy and was by far the largest known Roman residence north of the European Alps, at about 500 feet (150 meters) square.
+A team of volunteers and professional archaeologists is involved in ongoing archaeological excavation on the site of nearby, possibly military, buildings.

 The first buildings to be erected on the site were constructed in the early part of the conquest in 43 AD.
 Later, two timber buildings were constructed, one with clay and mortar floors and plaster walls, which appears to have been a house of some comfort.
-These buildings were demolished in the 60s AD and replaced by a substantial stone house, which included colonnades, and a bath suite.
-It has been suggested that the palaces itself, incorporating the previous house in its south-east corner, was constructed around 73-75 AD.
-However, Dr Miles Russell, of Bournemouth University, reinterpreted the ground plan and the collection of objects found and has suggested that, given the extremely close parallels with the imperial palace of Domitian in Rome, its construction may more plausibly date to after 92 AD.
+These buildings were demolished in the 60s AD and replaced by a substantial stone house, which included colonnades and a bath suite.
+It has been suggested that the palace itself, incorporating the previous house in its southeast corner, was constructed around 73-75 AD.
+However, Dr. Miles Russell, of Bournemouth University, reinterpreted the ground plan and the collection of objects found and has suggested that, given the extremely close parallels with the imperial palace of Domitian in Rome, its construction may more plausibly date to after 92 AD.

-Additional theories suggest that either Verica, a British king of the Roman Empire in the years preceding the Claudian invasion, was owner of the palace, or Tiberius Claudius Catuarus , following the recent discovery of a gold ring belonging to him.
-The palace outlasted the original owner, whoever he was, and was extensively re-planned early in the 2nd century AD, and subdivided into a series of lesser apartments.
-Further redevelopment was begun in the late 3rd century AD, but these alterations were incomplete when the north wing was destroyed in a fire in around 270 AD.
-The damage was too great repair, and the palace was abandoned and later dismantled.
+Additional theories suggest that either Verica, a British king during the Roman Empire in the years preceding the Claudian invasion, was the owner of the palace, or Tiberius Claudius Catuarus, following the recent discovery of a gold ring belonging to him.
+The palace outlasted the original owner, whoever he was, and was extensively re-planned early in the 2nd century AD, subdivided into a series of lesser apartments.
+Further redevelopment was begun in the late 3rd century AD, but these alterations were incomplete when the north wing was destroyed in a fire around 270 AD.
+The damage was too great to repair, and the palace was abandoned and later dismantled.

-A modern museum had been built by the Sussex Archaeological Society, incorporating most of the visible remains , including one wing of the palace.
+A modern museum has been built by the Sussex Archaeological Society, incorporating most of the visible remains, including one wing of the palace.
 The gardens have been re-planted using authentic plants from the Roman period.

 Part 3